|

 of more than 4,200 congregations and 514,286 baptized members.

-However, according to a 2003 survey by the Technological University's Public Opinion
+An October 2003 survey by the Technical University's Public Opinion

-Center, approximately 57.1% of the population was Roman Catholic and 21.2% were members of
+Center found that 57.1% of the population was Roman Catholic; 21.2% was Protestant,

-groups, and 16.8 percent were not affiliated with any religious organization.
+2.3% was affilated with other religions, and 16.8 percent was not affiliated with any

 See the following documents and maps for more information.